Meet the Struggling South African Cult That Tried to Kill Demon Hitler

 It isn’t hard to have a cult.
 All you need is vision, charisma, and maybe a remote farm to isolate your followers and feed them a steady diet of venison chili and mescaline.
 The tricky part is making sure it lasts.

 See, most cults live and die by their leaders.
 Once the figurehead is gone, members drift apart, unmoored, often falling in with other cults or charismatic leaders.
-It’s the rare cult leader who starts something so strong enough that it thrives after his or her death.
-Only a few people have managed to pull it off—L. Ron Hubbard was one; Osho was another; and inexplicably, a man named Bernard Poolman was one, too.
+Rare is the cult leader who starts something so strong that it thrives after his or her death.
+Only a few people have managed to pull it off—L. Ron Hubbard was one; Osho was another; and, inexplicably, a man named Bernard Poolman was one, too.

 Videos by VICE